melish/docs/Development-guidelines/index.md

 The methodology to follow is a blend of Scrum and Kanban, see [Working with tickets in Taskman](https://taskman.eionet.europa.eu/projects/netpub/wiki/Working_with_tickets_in_Taskman_(Flow)) for a guide on the workflow.

+## Our solutions and specific practices

+* ### Making patches to Drupal core and 3rd party modules
+    * Patches used in project to fix errors found in Drupal core or 3rd party modules.
+    * Patches can be created manually using _git diff_ command `````git diff filenames > patch.name````` or found on module issue page
+    * Each patch should be copied in `patches/module_name` folder
+    * Before updating module require to check if module patched.
+After updating module require to check if patch still required.
+    * To apply patch after module update require to run ```patch -p1 < ../patches/module/file.patch```
+    * If module patch failed to apply require to merge manually and check if for compatibility.

+* ### Updating custom modules
+    * Content type module uses features module to make possible automated import and export of configuration.
+    * Any configuration changes related to module updating in module `module_name_update_70XX` hook using `features_revert` or `features_revert_module` functions

 ## Licensing

 The license to be used for our projects is the [Mozilla Public License v2](https://www.mozilla.org/en-US/MPL/) or the compatible more used [GNU General Public License v3, GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html), see the historical [explanation on the initial choice of the license](http://www.eionet.europa.eu/software/licenseexplained.html).